AravindaDP/CarND-Unscented-Kalman-Filter-Project/README.md

 This information is only accessible by people who are already enrolled in Term 2 of CarND.
 If you are enrolled, see the project page in the classroom for instructions and the project rubric.

+## Python Version of ExtendedKF

+* Python version of this project is available under /python directory.
+Please refer to [/python/README.md](python/README.md) for more details on using python version of the project.

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).